Every student a maker!

 A wooden DIY robot like the Leaphy Original leaves plenty of room for personal design and original ideas.

 A robot can have its quirks.
-This requires problem-solving thinking: are the batteries actually full?
-Are the wires properly connected?
-Could the sensor be broken?
+That requires problem-solving thinking: are the batteries full?
+Are the wires actually connected properly?
+Is the sensor perhaps broken?
 Is my program correct?
-Students quickly learn to rule out causes and resolve problems.
+Students quickly learn to rule out causes and fix problems.

 Chamber of Commerce: 70038627